Opportunities for Collaboration with the Trial Innovation Network

 Click here to view and/or download the flyer as a pdf.

-Anyone can benefit from the Trial Innovation Network’s free toolkit resources for investigators and research teams.
+Anyone can benefit from the Trial Innovation Network’s free toolbox resources for investigators and research teams.
 Here’s a small sampling of what they currently offer, and if you have something you’d like to share, they’d love to grow this resource by adding more cool stuff from you, too!

 The materials on this site are designed primarily for the CTSA Program staffs and institutions participating in the Trial Innovation Network.
 Other parties conducting engagement, recruitment, and retention activities for clinical trials and multi-site studies are welcomed to adopt these resources for local use as well.
-Those adopting the resources for their local use are expected to appropriately cite the resources used in the toolkit and give full credit to original developer, the contributor(s), as well as the Trial Innovation Network.
+Those adopting the resources for their local use are expected to appropriately cite the resources used in the toolbox and give full credit to original developer, the contributor(s), as well as the Trial Innovation Network.

 Topics include trial compensation, study websites, social media & digital recruitment, community engagement, and more.